-In the spring of 2020, I will be offering a two-day workshop in Experiential Interpretation.
+In the fall of 2020, I will be offering a workshop in Experiential Interpretation.
 Thinking ahead to the course, I’ve been spending a fair bit of time researching and pondering what that actually means.

 Interpretation is experiential when the interpreter uses a recognizable activity as the structure of the program, and imposes passive listening on the audience less than 10% of the time.
 It uses traditional activities, like snorkelling or cooking or whiskey tasting or birding, as a basis for uniting visitors with an interpretive theme.

 Experiential interpretation has measurable goals: affective, behavioural, learning, satisfactions, revenue, and so on.
 It’s the learning part that sets it apart from purely recreational tourism.

 And it’s the learning part—getting that part right, without being droningly didactic—that is hard.

 Other qualities of experiential interpretation